 Yi Zun Noodle opened at the beginning of this year and is run by a Muslim Chinese couple.
-All the food is halal but they specialise in hand pulled noodles, which are also known as la mien in Chinese.
+All the food is halal but they specialise in hand-pulled noodles, which are also known as la mien in Chinese.
 Yi Zun Noodle face some very stiff competition from nearby competitors Hand in Hand as well as Swee Choon on Jalan Besar Road, who both employ mainland Chinese chefs to prepare la mien on premise.
-However as a major noodie (noodle foodie) as well as noodle connoisseur, I reckon Yi Zun wins the prize for most delicious noodles.
+However as a major noodie (noodle foodie) and noodle connoisseur, I reckon Yi Zun wins the prize for most delicious noodles.

 The noodles are fine and have a soft, luxurious texture that make them easy to slurp up.
 They seem to taste less doughy than your average bowl of la mien in Singapore, which makes them quite dangerous as you can easily eat too much.
 It is fun to watch the chef prepare the noodles in the kitchen window.
 He takes a big ball of dough and stretches it into long, thin strands within a matter of minutes… it looks like a most impressive art form.

 The signature dish are the handmade halal beef noodles and it costs less than $8 for a regular bowl, which is a bargain.
 The noodles are served in a beautiful ornate Chinese bowl with a generous helping of beef and radish slices.
-The soup base is light without tasting watery and is slightly salty.
+The soup base is light yet aromatic with a delicious clove and coriander flavours.
 The cooked beef is cut into medium thick slices and fully cooked although not dry.
 I love to smear the complimentary chill paste with flakes of dried chilli all over the beef and slurp it up with a spoon of soup.